 Is it important to install a chimney at the correct height?

-According to the different studies, No matter what type of stove you have.
-You must install the chimney within 24 inches to 30 inches from the stove.
+According to different studies, No matter what type of stove you have.
+You must install the chimney within 24 to 26 inches of the stove.

 kitchen chimney height is an important factor in removing hot air from the kitchen to out of the home.
 If you install the chimney too far from to stove, then the chimney may catch fire.